History of Ireland (1536–1691): Colonization and the religious question

-A New Order?
-(1607–1641)
+A New Order (1607–1641)

 The difficulty in controlling the extremities of Ireland from London or Dublin early in the 17th century was demonstrated by the presence of pirates on the Munster coast.
 In particular, the townland of Leamcon (near Schull, County Cork) became a pirate stronghold.
-By pleading "benefit of clergy", literate pirates in Ireland could escape secular trial (making their prosecution much more difficult) till Irish law was brought into line with English law in 1613.
+By pleading "benefit of clergy", literate pirates in Ireland could escape secular trial (making their prosecution much more difficult) until Irish law was brought into line with English law in 1613.

 In the early years of the 17th century, it looked possible for a time that, because of immigration of English and Scottish settlers, Ireland could be peacefully integrated into British society.
 However, this was prevented by the continued discrimination by the English authorities against Irish Catholics on religious grounds.

 The pre-Elizabethan Irish population is usually divided into the "Old (or Gaelic) Irish", and the Old English, or descendants of medieval Hiberno-Norman settlers.
 These groups were historically antagonistic, with English settled areas such as the Pale around Dublin, south Wexford, and other walled towns being fortified against the rural Gaelic clans.
 However, by the 17th century, the cultural divide between these groups, especially at elite social levels, was declining.
 For example, most Old English lords not only spoke the Gaelic language, but extensively patronised Irish poetry and music.
 Intermarriage was also common.
 Moreover, in the wake of the Elizabethan conquest, the native population became defined by their shared religion, Roman Catholicism, in distinction to the new Protestant British settlers and the officially Protestant British government of Ireland.
 During the decades in between the end of the Elizabethan wars of conquest in 1603 and the outbreak of rebellion in 1641, Irish Catholics felt themselves to be increasingly threatened by and discriminated against by the English government of Ireland.